 Classifications:

 classifiedBy: This is a separate class of metadata.
 It MAY be set by the client with an unbounded upper cardinality limit.
-Each value SHALL be a URI which references a specific OWL class from a classification system defined to the repository.
+Each value SHALL be a URI that references a specific OWL class from a classification system defined to the repository.
 For more on OWL classification systems in S-RAMP, see Section 3.

 Document Artifact Types